CleanroomMC/cleanroom-website/docs/groovy-script/mods/roots/fey_crafter.md

 The Fey Crafter is a crafting mechanism that requires an activated Grove Stone nearby to take 5 item inputs and return an item output.

 :::::::::: info Danger {id="danger"}
- When reloading recipes with the Fey Crafter, you may encounter a `ConcurrentModificationException`!.
+ When reloading recipes with the Fey Crafter, you may encounter a `ConcurrentModificationException`!
 ::::::::::

 ## Identifier